Rohit55-Code/Royal-Enfield-website/README.md

 # Royal-Enfield-website
-It's a simple responsive website layout using HTML,CSS and Javascript
+It's a simple responsive website layout using HTML,CSS and JavaScript for Royal Enfield